 The most common wart, eloquently named ‘The Common Wart,’ is usually spotted on the hands, elbows, and knees.
 These warts generally have the appearance of thickened bumps with tiny black dots in them.
 The black dots are actually tiny blood vessels that were ‘feeding’ the wart and have since clotted.

 Plantar warts are ‘annoying’ warts you’ll find on your feet.
 These can be painful, especially if they are located on areas in which you stand on them.
 They too generally have tiny black dots and are sometimes mistaken for corns and calluses.

 Flat warts are flat, smooth-looking warts.
 These warts are usually found on the face.
 These warts are easily spread while shaving.

 Genital warts are in a class of their own.
 These are spread by sexual contact and are classified as a sexually transmitted disease.
 The HPV strains that cause other types of warts are different than the strains that cause genital warts.
 You can not use treatments or over the counter remedies on these warts.
 Your only option is to contact your doctor.

 It’s important to remember that warts are a virus-just as antibiotics do no work on other viruses, they will not work on warts.

 Many people have had satisfactory results from using duct tape.
 There are no official directions for this.
-Generally, a piece is applied, kept on for a constant week, removed washed, buffed lightly with an emory board and then another piece is applied for another week.
+Generally, a piece is applied, kept on for a constant week, removed, washed, buffed lightly with an emery board, and then another piece is applied for another week.
 This treatment is believed to be effective due to prohibiting oxygen to the wart.
 A reaction seems to occur between the wart and the duct tape.